mtuncbilek95/MAGE/README.md

 	friend class entt::meta_factory<ReflectedClass>;
 ```

-to add this block to the class with macros.
+to add this block to the class ENGINE_API with macros.
 Okay we add this but what is this?
 This is where entt::meta docs comes in.
-According to the docs, the `entt::meta_factory` is the class where
+According to the docs, the `entt::meta_factory` is the class ENGINE_API where
 the ones that need to be reflected will be stored.
 But it needs everything as public in order to work.
 So, that's why we have TypeRegistry.
 Because adding the factory as a friend alone
 is not enough.
-On the other hand, TypeRegistry is the class where the core data/instance will be held during the runtime.
+On the other hand, TypeRegistry is the class ENGINE_API where the core data/instance will be held during the runtime.
 Okay since we know what they are for, we can see how they will work.

 Code Generator will generate something like this to initiate the manifestation codes so we can use them before run: